1TheCrazy/InputSimulatorPro/README.md

 4. Click 'OK'
 5. Add a `using` statement at tthe top of your code

-   *If you can use the NuGet package for automated updates!*
+   *If you can, use the NuGet package for automated updates!*

 ## Changelog
 v1.0.0 : Initial Release